diaz92092/Emaily/README.md

 NOTE: When forking the repository, all database/API keys are removed from GitHub for security, so the application will not run correctly when running npm run dev.

-Usage
-To access the application, click this link.
-It is currently being hosted on Heroku's free plan, so it may take a few seconds to load up on first launch, so please be patient while it loads.

 Logging In
 When you first access the application, you will be prompted to login with your Google account.
 This is done securely and externally via Passport's Google OAuth 2.0.
 Logging in through other social media platforms such as Facebook, Twitter and GitHub are currently being developed, and will be released in the near future.
 Once you are logged in, you will be greeted with the dashboard page.